kedro-org/kedro-devrel/blog_post_collaboration/kedro_ibis.md

 pip install -r requirements.txt
 ```

-Typically, your source data already resides in a data warehouse.
-However, for this toy example, the project's `data` folder includes CSV files that we need to initialize the database with:
+Typically, the source data already resides in a data warehouse.
+However, for this toy example, the project's `data` folder includes CSV files necessary to initialise the database:

 ```bash
 kedro run --pipeline seed